quiltdata/quilt/docs/Troubleshooting.md

 > question, check "Repair S3 notifications".

 Bucket packages, stats, and the search index will repopulate in the next few minutes.

-Buckets with more than one million objects will take longer.
+However, if you have more than 1 million objects in the bucket, re-indexing will take much longer and potentially become expensive.
+In that case, please try the below steps.
+If those do not work, please contact [Quilt support](mailto:support@quiltdata.io).

 ### Inspect the Elasticsearch domain